-Give this testing guide to your user.
 Test the app by starting them on the home screen and allowing them to navigate through it by clicking.
 Try to complete each task listed in the table.
 Here's some guidelines

 - Don't explain how the app works to your user.
 You want to observe how they would use it without guidance. - The user can and should think out loud.
-This is a way to help you understand their experience - Keep a scratch piece of paper to record anything else you notice during the test
+This is a way to help you understand their experience. - Record anything you notice the user try or say during the test.

-In the "What I Tried" and "My Reaction" columns include what your user did to complete each task.
+In the "What the User Tried" and "The User's Reaction" columns include what your user did to complete each task.
 In the next column include their reactions about how easy or approachable the app was to use.

-Task What User Tried My Reaction
+Task What the User Tried The User's Reaction